 Among the most visited countries in the world, France is also a pioneering country when it comes to nature-friendly holidays.

-Many of its regions are have put strategies in place for sustainable travel, to preserve the environment and promote the local crafts and heritage.
+Many of its regions have taken initiatives towards sustainable tourism, to preserve the environment and promote the local crafts and heritage.

 The country has a very rich history and offers a variety of landscapes.

 Very easy to visit by train, France is a great country for ecotourism, which is not only reserved to tropical countries.

 To help you plan your next nature holiday, here are 6 regions in France where ecotourism is at its best.

 📷 from Sauzon, Belle Ile en Mer - © Holiable

 Pionneering region for sustainable travel in France, Brittany is a destination of choice for nature lovers.

 As for landscapes, Brittany is a region that suits all desires.